github/training-kit/downloads/github-actions-cheat-sheet.md

 </div>

 {% capture colTwo %}

-### Workflow `name`
-The name of your workflow.
-GitHub displays the names of your workflows on your repository's actions page.

-### `on` Event
-Required The name of the GitHub event that triggers the workflow.
-You can provide a single event string, array of events, or an event configuration map that schedules a workflow or restricts the execution of a workflow to specific files, tags, or branch changes.

-### `jobs`
-A workflow run is made up of one or more jobs and run in parallel by default.
-Each job runs in a fresh instance of the virtual environment specified by `runs-on`.

-#### `job_id`
-The name of the job displayed on GitHub.
-For example `my_build` or `build`.

 #### `runs-on`
 Inside of the `jobs` collection, this is the type of virtual host machine to run the job on.
 Available virtual machine types are: